spectraphilic/reflexible/doc/source/getting_started.rst

 A quick overview of FLEXPART data
 =================================

-pflexible was originally developed for working with FLEXPART V8.x which has some fairly new features to how the output data is created.
+reflexible was originally developed for working with FLEXPART V8.x which has some fairly new features to how the output data is created.
 The latest version of FLEXPART also has functionality for saving directly to Netcdf.
-The ability to read this data directly is forthcoming, but for now pflexible still only works with the raw unformatted binary Fortran data FLEXPART has traditionally used for output.
+The ability to read this data directly is forthcoming, but for now reflexible still only works with the raw unformatted binary Fortran data FLEXPART has traditionally used for output.
 See the documents for information regarding `FLEXPART
 <http://transport.nilu.no/flexpart>`_ .